 On a recent trip to Boydtown near Eden I realised that planning or waiting for the perfect time to holiday leads me to put off taking one.
 For some reason every school break throws up reasons why I can’t get away.
 It’s been fourteen years since I had a true holiday and my brother has pestered me to visit Wollongong ever since he moved there two years ago.
 So, when I booked out of the Seahorse Inn in mid-April I took the brave move of booking a family suite for four days in July and used that as an incentive to get myself into gear.
 I crossed my fingers that no emergency would throw my plans out.
 All you have to do is organise the dogs, get in the car and drive up the coast, right?

 Concerned I wouldn’t get accommodation during the school holidays if I didn’t book well ahead, I researched online and found Bulli Tourist Park.
 I had to ring and then upgrade to get a cabin for 6 nights.
-After that I organised all accommodation needed for the trip.
+Then I organised all our other accommodation needs.

-I was a little daunted by the bustle of the traffic coming into Wollongong and not knowing the roads but once I was on Memorial drive, bypassing most of the built up areas, I easily found our turn off and from there it was about two minutes to the beach and Bulli Tourist Park.
+I was a little daunted by the bustle of the traffic coming into Wollongong and unfamiliar roads but once I was on Memorial Drive, bypassing most of the built up areas, I easily found our turn off.
+From there it was two minutes to the beach and Bulli Tourist Park.
 Better still, Woolworths and other shops are just near the turnoff!
 We settled into our cabin then backtracked and did a food shop that very afternoon.

 My brother and sister-in-law caught up with us the next morning taking us to breakfast at Sublime Point café on top of the escarpment.
 Breakfast was dreadful; toast and bacon hard and the coffee average.
 I even discovered egg shell on the toast.
 They served my coffee in a cup with lipstick stains on it and then had to be reminded of the tea that we’d ordered.
 They weren’t busy so God knows how they cope when they have more than three tables to wait on.
 And, we weren’t in the mood for average food.
 In fact, we were so desperate for “real home-cooked food” that I’d been up at 5:30 making chicken and vegetable soup.

 The following night had a BBQ tea and seafood, and the family were as impressed by the cabin and the views as we were.
 It’s wonderful to sit at the kitchen table or on the balcony with a cuppa watching the surf, and all the people who use the footpath that runs between the park and the beach: walkers and runners, many with dogs and pushers, kids and families on bikes, or with boards or fishing gear.
-Early one morning I saw one guy free-wheeling at speed down the path towards the beach, one hand on the handle bars the other holding a surf rod his body twisted to the side to balance it.
+Early one morning I saw one guy free-wheeling at speed down the path, one hand on the handle bars the other holding a surf rod his body twisted to the side to balance it.
 Hilarious!
-I thought that’s the way to go although what he was going to do if he hauled in the big one I don’t know; hire a taxi or ring the wife perhaps?
+I thought, “that’s the way to go” although what he was going to do if he hauled in the big one I don’t know; hire a taxi or ring the wife perhaps?

 Our adventures have been minor.